awesee/php2go/README.md

-# &copy;2019 Openset.
+# &copy;2022 Awesee.
 All rights reserved.